Disability Resources for Students

 - A date and signature of a qualified professional who is licensed and properly credentialed to diagnose and treat psychological disabilities.

 Students can submit a letter from their healthcare provider that includes the information above, or submit the DRS Health Care Provider Form.
 To download the Healthcare Provider Form and for more instructions on how to submit documentation please visit: http://depts.washington.edu/uwdrs/prospective-students/getting-started/.

-What to do if your existing documentation may not meet the above guidelines or you do not have documentation?
+What to do if your existing documentation does not meet the above guidelines?

 Students are encouraged to submit what they have for review by a DRS counselor.
 Provisional accommodations may be established, while additional documentation is being obtained.
 If additional documentation is needed, the DRS counselor can work with the student and diagnostician to clarify what information is needed, and a list of service providers who may be of assistance.

 What to do if you do not have documentation?